Implementing the Disclosure (Scotland) Act 2020

 Disclosure Scotland can bar people from working with children and protected adults after an investigation.

-The Act gives us new powers to impose conditions on people while we investigate.
+The Act gave us new powers to impose conditions on people while we investigate.

 The conditions end when we reach a decision to bar them or not.